 Get familiar with the basic steps of creating a project by reviewing the Add References and Set a License and the Draw and Edit Annotations on Images tutorials, before working on the Convert PDF Annotations to LEADTOOLS Annotations - WinForms C# tutorial.

 Start with a copy of the project created in the Draw and Edit Annotations on Images tutorial.
-If you do not have that project, follow the steps in that tutorial to create it.
+If that project is unavailable, follow the steps in that tutorial to create it.

 The references needed depend upon the purpose of the project.
 References can be added by one or the other of the following two methods (but not both).